~ 6 MIN READ

 Objective Summary Report

 This report contains objective analysis and linked measure charts.
-It’s a client favorite because it gives managers and executives a high-level snapshot of objectives—with the ability to drill down into details—that are important to the overall business.
+It’s a customer favorite because it gives managers and executives a high-level snapshot of objectives—with the ability to drill down into details—that are important to the overall business.
 It can answer the question, “How are we doing?” quickly and concisely.

 Project Updates (Initiative Summary) Report